bredelings/BAli-Phy/doc/man/trees-distances.md

 : Show median and confidence interval

 **--minmax**
-: Show minumum and maximum distances
+: Show minimum and maximum distances

 **--leaves-only**
-: Show minumum and maximum distances
+: Show minimum and maximum distances

 **--topology-only**
-: Show minumum and maximum distances
+: Show minimum and maximum distances

 **--jitter** _arg_
 : Amount of noise to add to distances